sauce-archives/isign/docs/keys_and_certificates.rst

 Deploying keys, certs, and profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We use ansible-vault to store these securely, under the `iresign-credentials`
+We use ansible-vault to store these securely, under the `isign-credentials`
 role, in the repo `sauce-ansible`.